 Scope of Work

 The selected artist or designer will be responsible for: • Refining creative concepts in alignment with initial ideas provided by YYC. • Designing a modular or portable art piece suitable for the staff lounge environment. • Facilitating meaningful crew participation in the creative process (e.g., collecting contributions, guiding collaborative components).
-This may include seeking and collecting physical contributions from staff, for final installation. • Managing all aspects of production and fabrication and co creation with staff.. • Overseeing final installation within the designated lounge space.
+This may include seeking and collecting physical contributions from staff, for final installation. • Managing all aspects of production and fabrication and co creation with staff. • Overseeing final installation within the designated lounge space.

 Design Considerations